maZe0z/Watermelon-problem/README.md

 Note
 For example, the boys can divide the watermelon into two parts of 2 and 6 kilos respectively (another variant — two parts of 4 and 4 kilos).

+Not sure if it is supposed to be coded like that because I don't take into consideration that parts may be unequal, however the solution was accepted.